-- g) "Glyphosate is less toxic to rats than table salt following acute oral ingestion." - h) "Glyphosate's safety margin is much greater than required.
-It has over a 1,000-fold safety margin in food and over a 700-fold safety margin for workers who manufacture it or use it." - i) "You can feel good about using herbicides by Monsanto.
-They carry a toxicity category rating of 'practically non-toxic' as it pertains to mammals, birds and fish." - j) "Roundup can be used where kids and pets will play and breaks down into natural material."
-This ad depicts a person with his head in the ground and a pet dog standing in an area which has been treated with Roundup.9 - 31.
-On November 19, 1996, Monsanto entered into an Assurance of Discontinuance with NYAG, in which Monsanto agreed, among other things, "to cease and desist from publishing or broadcasting any advertisements [in New York] that represent, directly or by implication" that: - a) its glyphosate-containing pesticide products or any component thereof are safe, non-toxic, harmless or free from risk.

-b) its glyphosate-containing pesticide products or any component thereof manufactured, formulated, distributed or sold by Monsanto are biodegradable c) its glyphosate-containing pesticide products or any component thereof stay where they are applied under all circumstances and will not move through the environment by any means.

-9 Attorney General of the State of New York, In the Matter of Monsanto Company, Assurance of Discontinuance Pursuant to Executive Law § 63(15) (Nov.
+1 :) ((D = 1, 1 = 2 j) "Roundup can be used where kids and pets will play and breaks down into natural material."
+This ad depicts a person with his head in the ground and a pet dog 3 standing in an area which has been treated with Roundup.
+18 4 39.
+On November 19, 1996, Monsanto entered into an Assurance of 5 Discontinuance with NYAG, in which Monsanto agreed, among other things, "to 6 cease and desist from publishing or broadcasting any advertisements [in New 7 8 York] that represent, directly or by implication" that: 9 a) its glyphosate-containing pesticide products or any component thereof are safe, non-toxic, harmless or 10 free from risk.
+11 12 b) its glyphosate-containing pesticide products or any component thereof manufactured, formulated, distributed or sold by Monsanto are biodegradable 13 14 c) its glyphosate-containing pesticide products or 15 any component thereof stay where they are applied under all circumstances and will not move through the 16 environment by any means.
+17 18 Attorney General of the State of New York, In the Matter of Monsanto Company, Assurance of Discontinuance Pursuant to Executive Law § 63(15) 19 (Nov.
 1996).

-d) its glyphosate-containing pesticide products or any component thereof are "good" for the environment or are "known for their environmental characteristics."
+20 d) its glyphosate-containing pesticide products or any component thereof are "good" for the environment or are "known for their environmental characteristics."

-- e) glyphosate-containing pesticide products or any component thereof are safer or less toxic than common consumer products other than herbicides; - f) its glyphosate-containing products or any component thereof might be classified as "practically non-toxic." - 32.
-Monsanto did not alter its advertising in the same manner in any state other than New York, and on information and belief it still has not done so today. - 33.
-In 2009, France's highest court ruled that Monsanto had not told the truth about the safety of Roundup[®].
-The French court affirmed an earlier judgement that Monsanto had falsely advertised its herbicide Roundup[®] as "biodegradable" and that it "left the soil clean."
+- e) glyphosate-containing pesticide products or any component thereof are safer or less toxic than common consumer products other than herbicides; - f) its glyphosate-containing products or any component thereof might be classified as "practically non-toxic." - 40.
+Monsanto did not alter its advertising in the same manner in any state other than New York, and on information and belief it still has not done so today. - 41.
+In 2009, France's highest court ruled that Monsanto had not told the truth about the safety of Roundup®.
+The French court affirmed an earlier judgement that Monsanto had falsely advertised its herbicide Roundup® as "biodegradable" and that it "left the soil clean."